South Thames Colleges Group: Carshalton College

 Carshalton College opened as Carshalton Technical Institute in 1954.
-In 2012 it entered into a federation with Kingston College.
+In 2012, it entered into a federation with Kingston College.

 Merton College

 Merton College has existed since around 1890.
 A new building was erected in 1971 with additional blocks in later years.
 It formerly occupied a site on Central Road in the borough, which was sold to Barratt Homes, a housing developer.
 Merton College merged with South Thames College in 2009.

 It should not be confused with Merton Sixth Form College, a nearby separate institution that was formed in 1990 and later became Phoenix Sixth Form College before closing down.

 Kingston College

 The forerunner of this college was Kingston Technical College founded in 1899.
-It was divided in 1962, with the technical college part becoming Kingston University.
+It was divided in 1962, with the technical college part first becoming Kingston Polytechnic and later becoming Kingston University, while the remainder became Kingston College of Further Education, later re-named Kingston College.
+The main campus is in Kingston Hall Road, with a second site in a former school building in Richmond Road, Kingston.